ljsimpkin/votey/README.md

 - [ ] Add enter key submission for form
 - [ ] Move back and forward independently
 - [ ] Order ideas by votes
-- [ ] Fix iphone blue fonts
+- [x] Fix iphone blue fonts
+- [ ] Remove undefined idea entry
+- [ ] Position text to the left and keep votes on the right

 - [x] Identify when your vote is cast
-- [ ] Display people's names in the lobby
+- [o] Display people's names in the lobby
 - [ ] Have admin privelages
 - [o] Only view next arrow if admin
 - [o] Ready up to move to the next round

 # Bugs

+- [ ] When creator clicks on their own idea to remove vote, it removes all the votes
 - [ ] 2 people clicking next at the same time move twice.
 Will be solved with ready up or a one page app.
 - [ ] Double votes when people refresh and rejoin room.
 Readying up and not allowing new joins after would solve this.